Living by the Content Rules: Have Some Fun

 Eloqua created The Conversation as an interactive sales tool for companies that want to make their online marketing more effective.
 This week, during a meeting with the Boston marketing team, I noticed the 2009 Groundswell award the company won for The Conversation’s humorous, smart, engaging approach.

-Similarly, this morning Hubspot released the first episode of its animated (cartoon) Web series, The Adventures of Captain Inbound, in which marketing superhero Captain Inbound defeats the Sultan of Spam.
+Similarly, this morning HubSpot released the first episode of its animated (cartoon) web series, *The Adventures of Captain Inbound*, in which marketing superhero Captain Inbound defeats the Sultan of Spam.
 (And saves the day.
 Of course.)
-I particularly liked the cameo of David Meerman Scott‘s “Great Oz”-style talking head.
+As I was watching, I couldn’t help but think about how creating content is like finding the best strategies in a competitive market, much like how players are always on the lookout for new online casinos that offer better rewards and experiences.
+I particularly liked the cameo of David Meerman Scott’s “Great Oz”-style talking head.
 His counter-terrorism advice to combat the Sultan?
 “Create exceptional content that people will want to share, and point the world to your virtual doorstep.”

 The takeaway for businesses is this: Creating content alone isn’t enough.
 The key is to create exceptional content that sets you apart from the crowd, drives viral sharing, and enhances your company’s profile and personality.
 Which, by the way, includes creating the unexpected, the unfamiliar, and occasionally the oddball and fun (or perhaps even the animated cartoon series!)